Capillovirus

 Capillovirus is a genus of viruses in the order Tymovirales, in the family Betaflexiviridae.
 Plants, pome fruits, citrus, and pear serve as natural hosts.
-There are four species in this genus.
+There are eight species in this genus.
 Diseases associated with this genus include: abnormal graft union, possibly black necrotic leaf spot disease.

 Taxonomy

-The following species are assigned to the genus:
+The following species are assigned to the genus, listed by scientific name and followed by the exemplar virus of the species: